dmahugh/dougerino/README.md

 ## ChangeDirectory

-For tools that work with files and folders, it's often useful to temporarily change the current working directory.
-This context managers provides a simple syntax for changing to another directory and then reverting to the prior working directory when don
+This class is a context manager for changing to another directory and then reverting to the prior working directory when done.
 ```python
 from dougerino import ChangeDirectory
 with ChangeDirectory(folder):